Updated

 This is an extension

-of the NR-1 project, which was to primarily develop the hardware.
+of the NR-1 and NR-2 projects, which were to primarily develop

-Here we are wiping the program clean, and developing an autonomous
+the hardware.
+Here we are wiping the program clean, and developing

-robot which uses the tools we developed in the NR-1 program.
+an autonomous robot which uses the tools we developed in the

-Additional hardware will be added as needed, with an emphasis
+NR-2 program.
+Additional hardware will be added as needed, with

-on indoor house hold navigation methods which can be used for
+an emphasis on indoor house hold navigation methods which can

 Project Started January, 2013